edgedb/easy-edgedb/README.md

 };
 ```

-With this nice structure set up, we can do things like select a `Region` and see the cities inside it, plus the country it belongs to:
+With this nice structure set up, we can do things like select a `Region` and see the cities inside it, plus the country it belongs to.
+To get `Country` from `Region` we need a reverse lookup:

 ```
 SELECT Region {